asengupta/duck-angular/README.md

 duck-angular is available as a Bower package.
 Install it using bower 'install duck-angular'.

-Include it using script tags.
+Include it using RequireJS' define().
 Your controller/service/object initialisation scripts need to have run before you use Duck-Angular.
 Put them in script tags, or load them using a script loader like RequireJS or Inject.

 Use it in your tests, like so: